JGarnica22/PSlab/Single_cell_RNAseq_10x/READme.md

 In Seurat you can normalize and scale data, calculate dimensionality reductions (PCA, tSNE, uMAP), draw heatmaps, feature plots, violin plots, etc. and perform DE analysis.

 Use _Seurat.R_ to analyze your single cell raw count data after running Cell Ranger.
+If you need to work with data coming from 2 or more different experiments (i.e. sequenced in different days) you can integrate the data.
+See information on how to do that in the [Data integration document] (https://github.com/patriciasolesanchez/PSlab/blob/patriciasolesanchez-patch-1/Single_cell_RNAseq_10x/Data_integration_Seurat.md)